 Here’s a simple recipe to help extend summer’s bounty well into fall.
-Our fridge has been busting at the seams- full of so many beautiful vegetables we’ve been receiving through our CSA -that it was getting a little out of hand.
-I set some time aside to sort through all the drawers and gather up what could be preserved for later consumption.
+Our fridge has been bursting at the seams- full of so many beautiful vegetables we’ve been receiving through our CSA -that it was getting a little out of hand.
+I set some time aside to sort through all the drawers and gather up what could be preserved for later use.

 Cabbage, carrots, beets could all be added into my fermentation projects, and dark leafy greens to an enormous pot of soup.
 Eggplant, summer squash and roasted peppers are Preserved in Olive Oil while other vegetables like cucumbers, radishes, beets, peppers and turnips, I set aside to pickle.